Qara Gol, Hamadan

-Qara Gol (قراگل, also Romanized as Qarā Gol; also known as Gharagol) is a village in Sardaran Rural District, in the Central District of Kabudarahang County, Hamadan Province, Iran.
-At the 2006 census, its population was 950, in 223 families.
+Qara Gol (قراگل) (Note: Also romanized as Qarā Gol; also known as Gharagol) is a village in Sardaran Rural District of the Central District in Kabudarahang County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 950 in 223 households.
+The following census in 2011 counted 921 people in 286 households.
+The 2016 census measured the population of the village as 814 people in 216 households.